 According to an article by Insider, the Gates are worth an estimated $146 billion, and they have both hired three lawyers to help them with their divorce.
 While most divorcing couples will only work with one lawyer each, with extremely high net worth divorces like the Gates’, it is not uncommon for each spouse to have their own team of attorneys.

 It’s also important to note that divorces can take a long time to resolve.
-As pointed out by The Wall Street Journal, Melinda Gates had been consulting with divorce lawyers since 2019.
+As pointed out by The Wall Street Journal, Melinda Gates had been consulting with lawyers since 2019.
 It is reported that the couple worked with their lawyers and a mediator for over a year to come to a separation agreement.
 With such an extensive and complicated estate, this is not surprising.

 It has also been reported that the couple will continue to co-chair their charitable organization, the Gates Foundation.
 This is another matter that could have been discussed during their divorce negotiations.